naston70/jeremys-it-lab/31.IPv6-1/other-source/ipv6-anderson.md

 - IPv6 routing works the same way as IPv4 routing but the processes are seperate, and there are seperate routing tables
 - If a router receives an IPv4 packet it routes via the IPv4 routing table and if its IPv6, according to the IPv6 routing table
-- The tables are built in the same way, through static routes or dynamic routing protocols
+- The tables are built in the same way, through static routes or dynamic routing protocols (RIP, OSPF, EIGRP)

+- IPv6 routing is disabled by default
+- ```ipv6 unicast-routing``` will enable it
+- IPv6 can still be configured on a router without ipv6 unicast-routing enabled and send and receive ipv6 traffic, but the other router will not forward traffic to other networks

+#### show ipv6 route - Connected routes

+With IPv4 local routes always have a /32 mask, with IPv6 they always have a /128 mask and show the IP address configured on the interface

+#### Routing
+* If a router receives traffic for a network which it is not directly attached to, it needs to know how to get there in order to forward the traffic
+* An administrator can manually add a static route to the destination, or the router can learn it via a routing protocol